ibio-nakamura/PRDM9_public/README.txt

 motif_finding/
 ├ conv_each_filter.py: Perform scoring on random DNA sequences using filters in the convolutional layer of a trained CNN.
-├ make_PWM.py: CNN: Create PWMs based on convolutional scores.
+├ make_PWM.py: Create PWMs based on convolutional scores.
 ├ AUC_for_each_motif.py: The AUC is output from the loglikelihood-score to the test data by each PWM.
 ├ logo_make.py: Create a sequence logo from PWM.
 ├ global_comp_each_motifs_from_26